Bokeh Integration Concepts

 Handler functions using Param and Panel

-Create a and install a new Tethys app named bokeh_tutorial.
+Create and install a new Tethys app named bokeh_tutorial.

 tethys scaffold bokeh_tutorial